 1. REMODEL/BUILD NEW BATHROOM

 If you are building new or are completely remodeling your bathroom, installing a separate overhead showerhead and handheld showerhead, each with it’s own separate set of controls, is a good consideration.
 Ideally, choose one with a slide bar that doubles as a grab bar.
 That way the slide bar can be used for balance when stepping in and out or when leaning down to shave.
 A “handheld showerhead & overhead combo set” is also a consideration, which includes a matching overhead showerhead and a handheld showerhead.
-A combo kit can help reduce the time required to select and individually piece together different shower components.
+Combo kits can help reduce the time required to select and individually piece together different shower components.

 If you opt to install a handheld showerhead/standard showerhead combo set, be aware local building codes vary in regards to whether two showerheads can be used simultaneously in the shower or not, and if they can what the flow rate of each can be.
 If two showerheads cannot be used simultaneously, then the installer will need to configure the piping inside the wall (I.e. using a diverter valve) so that only one showerhead can be turned on at a time.
 We recommend to contact your local building code department prior to selecting a handheld showerhead combo set to determine what flow rate and installation guidelines the showerheads must meet.

 2. ADD HANDHELD SHOWERHEAD ONLY

 If you cannot easily unscrew any of the parts, consider one of the handheld showerhead models that attaches to the tub spout via a rubber cup.
 As noted in the guide above, this type typically features a “universally” sized cup, which notably will fit some tub spouts well, but unfortunately does not fit all tub spouts well because spouts can differ so vastly in their size and shape.
 If the cup fits your tub spout too loosely, an O-clamp or metal worm gear clamp can be purchased and attached around the outside of the cup to hold it pressed more tightly against the spout.